 Creating a behavior pattern with information about loyalty, engagement, usage, and social media interactions gives you a deeper dive into customers’ purchasing habits.
 You can gather this information through customer surveys.

-Another great way to understand what resonates with your target audience is to analyze competitors’ approach to influencer marketing and to see what seems to be resonating within their approach.
+Another great way to understand what resonates with your target audience is to analyze competitors’ approaches to influencer marketing.
+And to then see what seems to be resonating within their approach.

 3. Do your research

 You defined your goals, you have the ideal customer profile — Now what?
 Here comes the tricky part: doing the research and building a shortlist of viable partners.

 Almost every research starts with Google.
 But in this case, the number of search results you will get can be overwhelming.
 That’s why a good rule of thumb is to see who is already talking about your brand.
 Go to your social media accounts and check the mentions and tags.

 “To find your first influencers, look at who’s organically sharing/talking about your product.” — Nik Sharma, CEO of Sharma Brands